neo3587/dupmn/README.md

 `-ip=IP` : Use a specific IPv4 or IPv6 (BETA STATE).
 `-rpcport=PORT` : Use a specific port for RPC commands (must be valid and not in use).
 `-privkey=PRIVATEKEY` : Set a user-defined masternode private key.
+`-bootstrap` : Apply a bootstrap during the installation.
 - `dupmn reinstall <profile_name> <number> [optional_params]` : Reinstalls the specified instance, this is just in case if the instance is giving problems.
 `[optional_params]` list:
 `-ip=IP` : Use a specific IPv4 or IPv6 (BETA STATE).
 `-rpcport=PORT` : Use a specific port for RPC commands (must be valid and not in use).
 `-privkey=PRIVATEKEY` : Set a user-defined masternode private key.
+`-bootstrap` : Apply a bootstrap during the reinstallation.
 - `dupmn uninstall <profile_name> <number>` : Uninstall the specified instance of the given profile name, you can put `all` instead of a number to uninstall all the duplicated instances.
 - `dupmn bootstrap <profile_name> <number> [number]` : Copies the main node stored chain to a dupe, optionally you can put a dupe number to copy from one dupe to another (if copying from main node, it must be stopped or the profile must have the COIN_SERVICE parameter).
 - `dupmn iplist` : Shows your current IPv4 and IPv6 addresses.